Alps, Italy and Switzerland

 Budgeting for Cost not included in the Trip Price

 Dinner in a restaurant in Zermatt is not cheap, but also not outrageous.
 You can eat well for 30 – 40 SFR.
 A can of beer in the huts runs usually at 8 SFR, a bottle of wine around 40 SFR, the gondola to Klein Matterhorn runs at around SFR 100 / person, the train from Rotenboden to Zermatt is about SFR 38.

 Cost Reduction Options for your Travels in Switzerland

-Holder of the Half-Fare Card of the Swiss Railway, which is valid 1 month (or one year at a higher price) and costs around CHF 120 will receive a discount of almost 50% on almost all train rides and gondolas in Switzerland, including the Klein Matterhorn gondola and the Gornergrat Train in Zermatt.
+Holder of the Half-Fare Card of the Swiss Railway, which is valid 1 month (or one year at a higher price) and costs around CHF 120 will receive a discount of 50% on almost all train rides and gondolas in Switzerland, including the Klein Matterhorn Gondola (savings of CHF 50 / person) and the Gornergrat Train in Zermatt (savings of CHF 21 on return trip to Zermatt from Rotenboden).
 Savings for gondola / train rides on this trip usually account for more than 60% of the purchase price and especially if you plan to travel to and from Zermatt by train, the “Half Fare Card” provides you with savings.
 For online purchase please click here.
 However it appears that the card can also be purchased at any railway station in Switzerland.
 You may be asked to show your passport as the 1 month card is not accessible for residents of Switzerland, which would also explain why it’s really hard to find it on the official web site of the Swiss Rail (SBB).